-What Are The Healing Properties Of Citrine?
+What Are Citrine Healing Properties?

 In an emotional sense, the stone is said to help its bearer strengthen their self-esteem.
-It’s also thought that citrine stones can bring about a more positive and vibrant flow of energy in and around the body.
+It’s also thought that citrine can bring about a more positive and vibrant flow of energy in and around the body.

-In a physical sense, citrine’s healing properties include improving digestion and strengthening endurance.
+In a physical sense, citrine healing properties include improving digestion and strengthening endurance.
 In ancient times, healers used these stones to purify the body of toxins, improve the circulation of blood and strengthen the immune system.
 Essentially, you can think of citrine as a natural hot spring in gem form!
 The stone was also used as a means of warding off disease and guarding against venomous snakes.

-What Chakra Is Citrine Associated With?
+What Chakra Is Citrine Good For?

 As a whole, it’s believed that citrine helps to cleanse chakras and open up the windows of intuition, creating a greater sense of alertness and a spiritual connection to one’s self.
 This is thought to make you wiser and more observant.